noynaert/act102handouts/07_Images_Colors_Fonts/07_50_Selecting_Colors.md

 Note that this color wheel gets dark toward the middle.
 But the principles still apply.

 * Warm colors are the colors of a sunny day or a sunset.
 Reds, Yellows, and Oranges are warm colors.
 Browns are considered warm colors.
-* Blues and purples are the colors of overcast days.
-Gray is considered a warm color.
+* Blues and purples are the colors of overcast days and are considered cool colors.
+Gray is considered a cool color.
 * Greens tend to fall into both warm and cool color palettes.

 Warm colors tend to catch attention.
 They are generally more vibrant and exciting.